-The Faculty has 11 members on the academic staff consisting of 1 Professor and 10 Senior Lecturers degree programs.
+The Faculty has 11 members on the academic staff consisting of 1 Professor and 10 Senior Lecturers available in several subject areas.
+The Faculty together with the School of Computing of the University provides computing as a subject for all the students and also offers several joint special degree programs.
 The Faculty conducts several postgraduate programs leading to the Master of Science degree, and postgraduate diplomas.
-In addition, a Science & Technology Cell has already been set up to strengthen its links with the Industry.
-The Faculty has Seven Departments a Career Guidance Unit and two ITU Units.
+In addition, a Science & Technology